 Even better have them transfered to video professionally.
 Laboratories have far better equipment and cameras to obtain high-quality results and the cost is not that very high either.
-I myself have my films digitalized by Super Sens laboratory so that I can make DVD's of them and video clips for YouTube!
-The following are some addresses:
+I myself have my films digitalized by a laboratory so that I can make DVD's of them and video clips for YouTube!
+The following are some addresses (without guarantee):

 But you may also get in touch with your local photoshop.

-The most convenient (though not ideal) way is to use your own camcorder (if possible connected to your video-recorder) and film from the (preferably mat) projection screen.
+The most convenient (though not ideal) way is to use your own camcorder and film from the (preferably mat) projection screen.
 A variable speed projector may prevent frame lines traveling up or down the screen.
 Some video cameras have a 'slow shutter speed' option that eliminates the flicker to some extent.

 After having obtained a digitalised file you can use an editing program to rearrange shots and add sound.
 YouTube has a similar free service and copyright free music.